erisemberg/bios-611-project-v2/README.md

 Genetic analyses to determine loci associated with allergic reaction to peanut
 ==============================================================================

-This data science project performs genetic association analysis on a data set including genotypes and phenotypes from a backcross between two inbred mouse strains: CC27, which has peanut allergy, and C3H, which does not have peanut allergy.
-By studying their F2 projeny, we may gain insight into which genetic loci are associated with variation in peanut allergy phenotype.
-We do this with quantitative trait loci (QTL) analysis.
+This data science project performs genetic association analysis to identify loci associated with peanut allergy in mice.

-Phenotype data includes temperature post-peanut exposure and symptom score.

 To run the code associated with this project, build the docker container like this: